ZYChimne/Beautiful-Languages/README.md

 * Do anything, but let it produce joy.
 Do anything, but let it yield ecstasy.
 * Paris is like a whore.
 From a distance she seems ravishing, you can't wait until you have her in your arms.
 And five minutes later you feel empty, disgusted with yourself.
 You feel tricked.
 * On the meridian of time, there is no injustice: there is only the poetry of motion creating the illusion of truth and drama.
-* You must be life for me to the very end," so he writes.
+* "You must be life for me to the very end," so he writes.
 "That is the only way in which to sustain my idea of you.
 Because you have gotten, as you see, tied up with something so vital to me, I do not think I shall ever shake you off.
 Nor do I wish to.
 I want you to live more vitally every day, as I am dead.
 That is why, when I speak of you to others, I am just a bit ashamed.
 It's hard to talk of one's self so intimately.
 * When I realize that she is gone, perhaps gone forever, a great void opens up and I feel that I am falling, falling, falling into deep, black space.
 And this is worse than tears, deeper than regret or pain or sorrow, it is the abyss into which Satan was plunged.
 There is no climbing back, no ray of light, no sound of human voice or human touch of hand.
 * ...the monstrous thing is not that men have created roses out of this dung heap, but that, for some reason or other, they should want roses.
 For some reason or other man looks for the miracle, and to accomplish it he will wade through blood.
 He will debauch himself with ideas, he will reduce himself to a shadow if for only one second of his life he can close his eyes to the hideousness of reality.
 Everything is endured- disgrace, humiliation, poverty, war, crime, ennui- in the belief that overnight something will occur, a miracle, which will render life tolerable.
 And all the while a meter is running inside and there is no hand that can reach in there and shut it off.
 * Well, I'll take these pages and move on.
 Things are happening elsewhere.
 Things are always happening.
 It seems wherever I go there is drama.
 People are like lice - they get under your skin and bury themselves there.
 You scratch and scratch until the blood comes, but you can't get permanently deloused.
 Everywhere I go people are making a mess of their lives.
 Everyone has his private tragedy.
 It's in the blood now - misfortune, ennui, grief, suicide.
 The atmosphere is saturated with disaster, frustration, futility.
 Scratch and scratch, until there's no skin left.
 However, the effect upon me is exhilarating.
 Instead of being discouraged or depressed, I enjoy it.
 I am crying for more and more disasters, for bigger calamities, grander failures.
 I want the whole world to be out of whack, I want every one to scratch himself to death.
 * For a hundred years or more the world, our world, has been dying.
 And not one man, in these last hundred years or so, has been crazy enough to put a bomb up the asshole of creation and set it off.
 The world is rotting away, dying piecemeal.
 But it needs the coup de grace, it needs to be blown to smithereens.
 Not one of us is intact, and yet we have in us all the continents and the seas between the continents and the birds of the air.
 We are going to put it down ― the evolution of this world which has died but which has not been buried.
 #### A Midsummer Night's Dreams
 * Love looks not with the eyes, but with the mind,
   And therefore is winged Cupid painted blind.
-* Though she be but little, she is fierce!
 * The course of true love never did run smooth.
 * And yet,to say the truth, reason and love keep little company together nowadays.
 * Lovers and madmen have such seething brains,